 2.4 Response to the COVID-19 pandemic

-We have contingency plans if additional national restrictions are put in place or if local circumstances make these necessary.
+The University has learnt a significant amount from its experiences of the last few years and has contingency plans if national restrictions are put in place or if local circumstances make this necessary.
 The core content of the course and the expected educational outcomes will not change.
-However, there are contingencies for the introduction of additional health measures such as social distancing, and more teaching and assessment online.
+However, there are contingencies for the introduction of additional health measures such as social distancing, and the provision of some or all teaching and assessment online.
 Decisions will be made based on the level of local cases in the Oxford area and the prevailing health advice in the run-up to the start of term.

 3.1 Welfare & support services